djwillia/solo5/uhvf/README.md

 - need to implement other modules: blk, gdb (is it finished?)

 - KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay).
-Need to clean up current RDTSC emulation as there is lots of debug there still.

 - `uhvf.c` and `ukvm-core.c` share a bunch of code; there should be a common part and a platform specific part at some point.
 The same